How to get your work into Summit

 What kind of material can I submit?

-The IR can accommodate many genres (learning objects, documents, datasets, images) and formats (text, audio, video, images).
+Summit can accommodate many genres (learning objects, documents, datasets, images) and formats (text, audio, video, images).
 As the purpose of Summit is to make SFU produced scholarly work available to the world, items submitted to Summit should either be authored by people with an affiliation to SFU or be strongly related to the research and/or teaching mission of the university.